 - Advocated for Military Families.
 Autism Speaks worked with military families to rally support in Congress for changes to TRICARE, the Department of Defense insurance program, to provide military dependents better access to Applied Behavior Analysis.
 Following a standing room only Congressional briefing, the House and Senate agreed to create a one-year pilot program which provides significantly expanded benefits.

 What is the best way to understand Autism Speaks' accomplishments and finances?

-Autism Speaks Annual Report, including annual audited financial statements, presents a very comprehensive picture of our organization and is available here in PDF format.
+Autism Speaks' Annual Report, including annual audited financial statements, presents a comprehensive overview of our organization and is available here in PDF format.
 (Requires Adobe Acrobat Reader 8.0 or higher: download here).
 Form 990 is an annual tax return filed by non-profit organizations.
 Presentation of information on Form 990, which is dictated by IRS regulations, is not always clear or user-friendly.

 Since our first 990 filing, we have exceeded the Better Business Bureaus (BBB) standard of 65% for our program ratio.
 Due to the recession the BBB decided to allow charities, on a selected basis, up to a 10 percentage point deviation, lowering the standard in some cases to 55%.
-We didn't need it – our program ratio in 2010 was 70% up from 67% in 2009.
-In 2011, for every dollar donated to Autism Speaks, 74 cents went to fund programs and services to support autism research, science programs, awareness, family services and government advocacy.
+We didn't need it – our program spending ratio in 2012 is 71% in 2012 up from 67% in 2009.
+In 2012, for every dollar donated to Autism Speaks, 78 cents went to fund programs and services to support autism research, science programs, awareness, family services and government advocacy.

 Why do the special events look like they are generating minimal profit in the 990 tax form?